Children's Hospital is part of the UPMC family.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

 Worldwide, more than a million children are born each year with anorectal malformation or imperforate anus.
-The Colorectal Center for Children at Children’s Hospital of Pittsburgh of UPMC offers a comprehensive approach to treatment for children born with this anomaly.
+The Colorectal Center for Children at UPMC Children's Hospital of Pittsburgh offers a comprehensive approach to treatment for children born with this anomaly.